xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 40 - dev VE summary</figcaption>
 </figure>

-The john VE is running our current release with the updated database (in which you're still a superhero!).
+The dev-john VE is running our current release with the updated database (in which you're still a superhero!).

 And we're also running the current release with the original database in prod.